 A Drive Through New England's Green Mountains

-A drive through New England’s scenic Green Mountains typically means one of two things: You’re visiting universities or looking for fall foliage.
-Why not save on gas—and do both at once?
+A drive through New England’s scenic Green Mountains typically means you’re visiting universities or looking for fall foliage.
+Why not do both at once?

 The giant bronze-and-granite eyeballs peer out from the lawn on the Williams College Museum of Art campus like a newly awakened monster in a children's storybook—or a group of undergrads pulling an all-nighter (15 Lawrence Hall Dr., wcma.williams.edu, free).
 However you look at it, there's clearly a message behind Eyes, by the celebrated contemporary artist Louise Bourgeois.
 The liberal-arts school in rural Williamstown, Mass., 150 miles west of Boston near the intersection of Vermont and New York State, commissioned this surreal sculpture 10 years ago and placed it right in front of the school's art museum, as if to announce: This place isn't some staid cloister of old masterworks.